OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-08-Phishing.md

 Read the introductory articles in the intro email.

 **What materials will the instructor need?**
 Presentation software, sticky notes, pens.
-(Optional: a pair of index cards per participant, numbered 1 and 2.)
+A pair of index cards per participant, numbered 1 and 2.

 **How should the instructor prepare?**
 Use outline below to prepare presentation, send intro email.

 ## Lesson Plan

-### (Optional) Part A: A Trust Game
+### Part A: A Trust Game

 Each participant is given two cards, numbered 1 and 2.
 On each card, participants should write down a statement about themselves, one true and one false.
 The statements should not be things other participants already know and should not be immediately verifiable ("I have brown hair" is immediately verifiable; "When I was 12 my hair was purple" is not, unless the group has a very long history together.)
 The false statement shouldn't be implausible.